Saint Patrick Facts You Must Know before St. Patrick’s Day

 Since Patrick was already familiar with the Irish language and culture, He did not attempt to eradicate the native Irish beliefs.
 Instead, he decided to incorporate the existing Irish rituals into his lessons on Christianity.

-The Irish honors their gods with fire, therefore he used bonfires to celebrate Easter.
+The Irish honor their gods with fire; therefore, he used bonfires to celebrate Easter.

 The Irish considered ‘Sun’ as a powerful Irish symbol, so he superimposed a sun and Christian cross and created the Celtic cross.

-Along with other missionaries, he also was writing and performing numerous baptisms in order to spread Christianity.
+Along with other missionaries, he also was writing and performing numerous baptisms to spread Christianity.

 Slowly, the number of Christians on the Island increased.